Cat's Eye

 Review:

-The other thing that is repeated throughout each of the stories is actress Drew Barrymore.
-She is quite young in this film and already a veteran in the industry.
+Something to include here is another element is cameos by a young Drew Barrymore.
+Wild that was already a veteran in the industry by now.
 The cat continues to see her image as it tries to make its way to her.
-This cat actually goes from three different cities in its journey.
+I believe it also goes to three different cities on its journey.

 My Rating: 7 out of 10